Some PR Firms Influenced Public Opinion, Public Policy

 The PR firms include WPP, Waggener Edstrom (WE) Worldwide, Weber Shandwick, Text 100 and Finn Partners.
-(Crossbow Communications also refuses to work for companies and causes that threaten biodiversity, endangered species, endangered cultures or our endangered planet.)
+Crossbow Communications refuses to work for companies and causes that threaten biodiversity, endangered species, endangered cultures or our endangered planet.

 The Guardian reports that the PR firms were responding to surveys conducted independently by the Guardian and the Climate Investigations Center, a Washington-based group that conducts research on climate disinformation campaigns.
 This could have a knock-on effect on the advertising and lobbying campaigns targeting Barack Obama’s regulations limiting carbon emissions from power plants, and the international negotiations for a climate change treaty, now entering a critical phase.

 “The PR industry is a major component of the influence peddling industry that stretches across Washington and the world, and they are making large sums of money from energy companies and other important players that have businesses connected to fossil fuels and energy policy,” said Kert Davies, the founder of Climate Investigations.

 Fossil fuels isn’t the only part of the conversation.
 Deforestation, public lands, biodiversity, water management and public health are all intertwined.
 Crossbow works the intersection of public health and environmental issues.

 The survey points to the major power these firms have in shaping public conversation.